 On the contrary, the Ombudsman found that the statements were to be considered based on the Ministry's guidelines on statement that are "unreasonably gross".

 "You are also not allowed to make unreasonably gross statements about your employer.
-This means that an employee may grossly criticise the conditions at the work place if warranted by the circumstances.
+This means that an employee may grossly criticize the conditions at the work place if warranted by the circumstances.
 But the employee may not make unreasonably gross statements."

 The question was then whether the employee's statements were "unreasonably gross" and not whether the had violated his duty of loyalty.